zoltanradics/zoltanradics/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working at OPER (Belgian fintech startup reinventing mortgage lending)
+- 🔭 I’m currently open for a new long-term / short-term contracts.
-- 🌱 I like to have fun with libraries such as Lit-Element, Stencil, Svelte, React
+- 🌱 I like to have fun with libraries such as React, Stencil, Lit-Element, Stencil, Svelte
 - 👯 I’m looking forward to collaborate on any interesting project (eg. vanilla Javascript with no frameworks and dependencies)
 - 🤔 I’m looking for help with more indepth automated testing
 - 💬 Ask me anything about new school or old school Javascript